-The critical response essay helps reveal students' thinking skills or rather teaches them how to develop critical thinking skills themselves.
+The critical response essay helps reveal students' thinking skills or rather teaches them how to develop them in the first place.
 The arguments you rely on should reflect your own personal beliefs and not be something you read elsewhere.
-It should be both a summary of the author's main points and a response to the ideas prior to your setting forth your own understanding of the context.
+It should be both a summary of the author's main points and a response to the ideas prior to you setting forth your own understanding of the context.

 The critical response essay requires you to conduct an analysis of a factual or fictional source, following which you should provide your commentary.
 The first thing you should do when writing this type of essay is to provide a summary of what you are analyzing.
 To achieve this, be sure to clearly identify the main ideas of the book you're going to base your conclusions on before getting down to the actual writing.